 Between these three books – the Astra Militarum 8th Edition Codex, Psychic Awakening: The Greater Good, and the Imperial Armour Compendium – you should have all the rules on hand you’ll need for your army.
 Then again, if you’re not in a tearing hurry, it might be better to hold on for the 9th Edition codex to come along.
 We can’t make that call for you – may the Emperor guide your decision.

-Playing an Imperial Guard force in Warhammer 40,000 means paying close attention to the strengths and weaknesses of the army.
-There are many rules and tactics that make the Astra Militarum a compelling force to choose on the battlefield, and, like all the other Warhammer 40k armies, there’s a few weaknesses to look out for, too.
+Astra Militarum tactics in tabletop Warhammer 40k are all about paying close attention to the strengths and weaknesses of the army.
+There are many rules and tactics that make the Astra Militarum a compelling force to choose on the battlefield, and, like all the other Warhammer 40k armies, there are a few weaknesses to look out for, too.

 In terms of broad benefits for an Astra Militarum force, the first is simply the range of models you’ll have access to.
 The Imperial Guard has one of the widest selections available to any Warhammer 40k player, with tonnes of specialisation built in.